 A Charging Order

-This is court order placing a charge on your property, such as a house or piece of land.
-The charge will be for the amount owed to the creditor.
+What is a charging order?, this is court order placing a charge on your property, such as a house or piece of land.
+The charge order will be for the amount owed to the creditor.

 A charge on a property usually means that if the property is sold, the charge has to be paid first before any of the proceeds of the sale can be given to you.
 However, this charge DOES NOT force you to sell your property.